 - any other areas of agreement

-On the “Issues” page of the pretrial conference statement, the parties will give their position on issues in dispute, including:
+On the “Issues” page of the pretrial conference statement, you and the insurance company will give your positions on issues in dispute, including:

 In death cases, there are additional issues such as whether the cause of death is related to employment and who the dependents are.

-- investigator that may have recorded the injured worker’s activity level after the injury
+- the investigator that may have recorded your activity level after the injury

-- any person that claims he or she was supported by an injured worker in a death case
+- any person that claims they were supported by the injured worker in a death case

 - any other person that has relevant information

 - medical records

 - employment records